nasa/cape/doc/pycart/examples/fins.rst

             }
         }

-The ``"Trajectory"`` section, which defines the run matrix input variables, is more interesting, so let's go through the settings one-by-one.
+The ``"RunMatrix"`` section, which defines the run matrix input variables, is more interesting, so let's go through the settings one-by-one.
 The *Keys* input sets the list of input variables.
 The first three are common variables for many configurations and as such are automatically recognized by pyCart.
 The *File*